Skip to content

 Methodology

-The calculator computes the equity risk premium by subtracting the treasury yield from the expected stock return.
+The calculator computes the equity risk premium by subtracting the risk-free rate from the expected stock return.
 This spread represents the additional return that equities are assumed to deliver above the risk-free rate offered by government bonds.
 The model treats both inputs as fixed percentages and assumes they remain constant over the analysis period.
 It does not account for inflation, market volatility, changes in economic conditions, transaction costs, or taxes.
 The result models a simplified, static comparison and should not be interpreted as a forecast of actual returns.

 Frequently Asked Questions